scrtdd

 Note

-profile.$name.doubleDifferenceSystem.eventPairSelection.singleEvent.* Configuration for single-event relocation
+profile.$name.doubleDifferenceSystem.eventPairSelection.singleEvent.* Configuration for single-event relocation.

 profile.$name.doubleDifferenceSystem.eventPairSelection.singleEvent.maxNumNeighbours